 4.-For preparing index to the volume of documents for each Board for the year 1872; the price per page for such preparation-similar to specimens furnished at this office.

-5.-For printing such index, when prepared, which is to be bound as part of each volume of documents; the price per page for an edition of 300 copies of each volume.
+5.-For printing such index, when prepared, which is to be bound as part of each volume of 300 copies of each volume.